algorandfoundation/xGov/Proposals/xgov-86.md

 ## Experience with Algorand
 Brian has been an active developer and contributor in the Algorand community since 2021 in various capacities:

-- Delivered xGov-49, the open source Solid Algo Wallets Javascript library for integrating several wallets into a web site
+- Built the open source [Solid Algo Wallets](https://solid-algo-wallets-example.netlify.app) Javascript library for integrating several wallets into a web site, a project funded by xGov #49
-- Created the open source xGov Viewer site (https://xgov-viewer.netlify.app) for reviewing xGov proposals and analyzing proposal voting data
+- Created the open source [xGov Viewer](https://xgov-viewer.netlify.app) for reviewing xGov proposals and analyzing proposal voting data
-- Completed the Encode x Algorand Bootcamp and won a 3rd place prize in the <a href="https://medium.com/encode-club/encode-x-algorand-hackathon-prizewinners-and-summary-286fc4beea38">2022 Encode x Algorand Hackathon</a>
+- Completed the Encode x Algorand Bootcamp and won a 3rd place prize in the 2022 Encode x Algorand Hackathon
-- Collaborated with Joe Polny (@joe-polny) from Algorand Foundation to draft the <a href="https://arc.algorand.foundation/ARCs/arc-0012">ARC-12</a> standard for "claimable" assets
+- Collaborated with Joe Polny (@joe-polny) from Algorand Foundation to draft the ARC-12 standard for "claimable" assets.
+Notably, this xGov proposal seeks to address one use case which we had intended to be solved by ARC-12.
-- Runs two participation nodes and is a Community Relay Champion in partnership with AlgoNode to encourage DIY relay node runners
+- Runs two participation nodes in Algorand consensus
-- Created an explanatory <a href="https://twitter.com/SilentRhetoric/status/1677710463885295619?s=20">diagram</a> for the xGov program schedule

 ## Present Proposal
-I will build Bonfire, a web app that implements a user interface for ARC-54: ASA Burning App (https://github.com/algorandfoundation/ARCs/pull/245/files), a community standard for burning ASAs.
+I will build Bonfire, a web app that implements a user interface for [ARC-54: ASA Burning App](https://github.com/algorandfoundation/ARCs/pull/245/files), a community standard for burning ASAs.
 I will deliver:
 - A web app with multi-wallet connectivity
 - A simple interface for burning ASAs by sending them to the ARC-54 smart contract
 - Open source code for everything with documentation
-- Free-tier site hosting for the website for the foreseeable future.
+- Free-tier site hosting for a website for the foreseeable future.
 (Eventually, it would probably make sense to integrate this with ChainUI so that the interface would always be available.)

+The project will be completed in Q1 2024.

 ## Benefits for the community
 ARC-54 and a user interface to burn ASAs will help the community by enabling tokens to be easily, permissionlessly, permanently, and verifiably burned.
 By standardizing how ASAs are burned in the ecosystem, the burning address can be known to defi sites like DefiLlama that track circulating supply metrics and exclude tokens burned there.
 Projects which want to burn tokens to reduce their supply can use the ARC-54 burning approach to avoid any doubts about how or where the tokens were burned.

 ## Additional information
-Any other relevant details or documentation that the team would like to include in the proposal.
+For fun, I will aim to light the Bonfire on February 7th as a poetic nod to the Bonfire of the Vanities on 7 February 1497, when supporters of the Dominican friar Girolamo Savonarola collected and burned thousands of objects such as cosmetics, art, and books in the public square of Florence, Italy, on the occasion of Shrove Tuesday, martedí grasso.